Free Market Fairness

-Free Market Fairness is a 2012 book of political philosophy written by John Tomasi, former Professor of Political Philosophy at Brown University.
+Free Market Fairness is a 2012 book of political philosophy written by John Tomasi, president of the Heterodox Academy and former Professor of Political Philosophy at Brown University.
 Tomasi presents the concept of "free market fairness" or "market democracy," a middle ground between Friedrich Hayek and John Rawls's ideas.
 The book was widely reviewed.

 Content

 Tomasi looks at followers of Friedrich Hayek on the right and John Rawls on the left, only to conclude that both views are not mutually exclusive.
 Taken together, they can lead to "free market fairness" or "market democracy", whereby the government is not prescriptive, but makes sure opportunities are available to all.

 Tomasi's fusionist-inspired project combines a foundational commitment to social justice with a foundational commitment to private economic liberty.
 Tomasi calls this hybrid "market democracy" and he holds it up as a moral rival to familiar conceptions of social democratic justice.
 "Free Market Fairness" is a leading text of the movement known as "Bleeding Heart Libertarianism," which seeks to combine a commitment to economic liberty with a commitment to social justice.

+In 2018, Tomasi traveled to Santiago, Chile to meet with Chilean President Sebastián Pinera for a public discussion on the application of Tomasi's model of market democracy at the policy level.